-Third, for all G7 countries, positive and negative oil specific demand shocks lead to higher inflation during COVID-19 outbreak.
-Oil specific demand shock (also known as speculative demand shock) is inextricably linked to oil market uncertainty (Cunado et al., 2015).
-The impact of the Russia-Ukraine war, which has elevated geopolitical risk in financial and commodities markets (Umar et al., 2022), may have increased concerns about the future availability of oil due to Europe's and America's embargo on Russian oil, leading to an increase in oil price and, consequently, inflation.
-In fact, the increased geopolitical risk from this war, which has held crude oil prices above 100 US dollars since March 2022, may have a limited deflationary effect on price levels in the event of a negative oil-specific demand shock.
-According to Friedman (1977), uncertainty about inflation may cause a rise in the natural rate of unemployment due to decreasing allocative efficiency and, as a result, a loss in output.
-Friedman's viewpoint leads to a significant conclusion: if uncertainty about inflation is to blame for falling output, then uncertainty about oil prices might also be to blame for both the price level and decreasing output.
+Third, for all G7 countries, positive and negative oil-specific demand shocks lead to higher inflation during the COVID-19 outbreak.
+Oil-specific demand shocks (also known as speculative demand shocks) are inextricably linked with oil market uncertainty (Cuñado et al., 2015).
+The impact of the Russia-Ukraine war, which has elevated geopolitical risk in financial and commodities markets (Umar et al., 2022), may have increased concerns about the future availability of oil due to the embargo placed on Russian oil by Europe and the US, leading to an increase in the oil price and, consequently, inflation.
+In fact, the increased geopolitical risk from this war, which has held crude oil prices above $100 since March 2022, may have a limited deflationary effect on price levels in the event of a negative oil-specific demand shock.
+According to Friedman (1977), uncertainty about inflation may cause a rise in the natural rate of unemployment due to decreasing allocative efficiency, and this may result in a loss in output.
+Friedman’s viewpoint leads to a significant conclusion: if uncertainty about inflation is to blame for falling output, then uncertainty about oil prices might also be to blame for both the price level and decreasing output.

-A) Before COVID-19 (1974:1-2020:2) B) Including COVID-19 (1974:1-2022:4)
+A) Before COVID-19 (Jan.
+1974 to Feb.
+2020) B) Including COVID-19 (Jan.
+1974to Apr.
+2022)

 US: Before COVID-19 US: During COVID-19

-Figure 3: Response of inflation to asymmetric Structural Shocks.
+Figure 3: Response of inflation to asymmetric structural shocks.

 UK: Before COVID-19 UK: During COVID-19